zikunz/tp/docs/UserGuide.md

 2. Press Enter.
 3. All available commands will then be shown.

+Note:

+> 📄 Anything typed after `help` will be ignored and the `help` command will execute as per normal. e.g., `help asdas`

 ### 2.2 Items

 Section 2.2 will explain the features related to items.